tamouse/OLD-art.tamouse.org/source/_posts/2014-11-12-awesome-autumn-colour-painting.markdown

 categories: [art]
 tags: [autumn, colour, watercolour, painting, class]
 ---
+We started working on a new painting today, exploring autumn colours.

 Work in progress on a painting in class: ![](http://tt.imageshare.s3.amazonaws.com/art/class/2014-11-boat-awesome-autumn-colour/web/20141112_145104.jpg)

 ## Source Image